Miker2808/PyRoboteq/README.md

 ### Sending Commands

-Afterwards, what you will have to do is to simply write a command to the motors, if you have the SDC2130 dual series, you'll be able to communicat with 2 motors
+Afterwards, what you will have to do is to simply write a command to the motors, if you have the SDC2130 dual series, you'll be able to communicate with 2 motors
 ```python
 if __name__ == "__main__":
     while True: